 “I was in my pediatrics rotation.
 We were talking about scarlet fever, and I said, ‘Oh, scarlet fever makes you go blind.
 Mary Ingalls went blind from it,’ ” recalled Tarini, who is now an assistant professor of pediatrics at the University of Michigan.
 My supervisor said, “I don’t think so.”

 Tarini started doing research.
 Over the course of 10 years, she and her team of researchers pored over old papers and letters written by Laura Ingalls Wilder, local newspaper accounts of Mary’s illness and epidemiological data on blindness and infectious disease in the late 19th century.
 What they found was intriguing.

-In Wilder's unpublished memoir, "Pioneer Girl," there is no reference to Mary having scarlet fever the year she went blind.
+In Wilder’s unpublished memoir, “Pioneer Girl,” there is no reference to Mary having scarlet fever the year she went blind.
 (She did have scarlet fever when she was much younger.)
-"She never says scarlet fever.
-She never says rash," Tarini says, pointing out the rash is a telltale sign of scarlet fever.
+“She never says scarlet fever.
+She never says rash,” Tarini said, pointing out that the rash is a telltale sign of scarlet fever.

 Digging deeper, when researchers looked at epidemiological data from the time, they saw that most cases of blindness attributed to scarlet fever were temporary.
 In addition, newspaper accounts of Mary’s illness report “severe headaches” and one side of her face being partially paralyzed.

 Finally, and perhaps the most important piece of evidence, in a letter Wilder wrote to her daughter, Rose, right before her book “By the Shores of Silver Lake” was published, she makes reference “some sort of spinal sickness.”
 The letter also mentions that Mary saw a specialist in Chicago who said “the nerves of her eyes were paralyzed and there was no hope.”